 Yes, the Fall is a slower time of the year right before the parks close so there is usually plenty of openings.
 That said, it will be busier on the weekends and quieter during the week.

 Yes, these are available for rent and include safety gear such as helmets and life jackets.

 The parks have implemented measures to address overcrowding and promote physical distancing by limiting occupancy for day-use and camping in select Provincial parks.
 This includes limiting the number of daily vehicle permits sold or the number of campsites available for reservations.
 You may notice that day use parking areas will not be as full or some campsites will remain empty during your stay.

 The last day of overnight camping is mid-October.

 The last day to visit the park during the day is mid-October.

 The last day of overnight camping is mid-October.

-The last day to visit the park during the day is November 22, 2020.
+The last day to visit the park during the day is mid-November.

 This content was made possible with our partnership with Ontario Parks however all opinions and experiences are our own.